-

 Top tip: Speak to your home insurance provider to check if your policy will cover the changes to your heating system.

-Top tip: If you're getting an air source heat pump, it's important to make sure that your home is well-insulated so that it can retain the heat you generate.
+If you're getting an air source heat pump, it's important to make sure that your home is well-insulated so that it can retain the heat you generate.
 Underfloor heating or larger radiators are often installed alongside heat pumps to disperse the heat better.

 When your system is completed, you should get a Commissioning Certificate from the installer.
 You should also get a Microgeneration Certification Scheme (MCS) installation certificate once the system has been registered (the installer must do this within 10 days).
-You'll need this to qualify for most funding schemes.3
+You'll need this to qualify for most funding schemes.
+3

 The cost of purchasing and installing an air source heat pump can range widely, but typical prices fall between £4,000 and £10,000 in the UK.
 This price includes the cost of the unit itself, installation, and any necessary modifications to your existing heating system.